 - relieving menstrual pain and headaches

 However, with growing resistance to yeast such as Candida to conventional antifungal drugs, scientists focus more and more on its antifungal properties.

 Recently quite a few studies emerged on how ginger can be used for a yeast infection, I’ll discuss some of them later.

 So how can ginger help you fight a yeast infection?

-You can make a homemade ginger tea by chopping a piece of ginger and adding it to boiling water, leave it there for a few minutes and add some honey and a dash of lemon juice for exquisite, refreshing taste.
+You can make homemade ginger tea by chopping a piece of ginger and adding it to boiling water, leaving it there for a few minutes, and adding some honey and a dash of lemon juice for an exquisite, refreshing taste.